Brennan-Clinch/Project2/Business Analysis.md

 Looking at the summary statistics, the share category that got the lowest mean was 'many', the highest mean was 'few', the lowest standard deviation was 'few', and the highest standard deviation was 'many'.

-This can better be summarized with the boxplots below
+This can better be summarized with the boxplots below.

 ``` r
 g1 <- ggplot(data = trainData, aes(x=sharecategory, y = average_token_length, color = sharecategory))